DozyXYZ/InformationSecurityAutumn2023/h3_Should_Tero_wear_a_helmet.md

 ## What can go wrong?

-Using STRIDE we can identify these threats: </br>
+Using STRIDE, we can identify these threats: </br>
-* Spoofing Identity: Attackers might attempt to impersonate a legitimate hedge fund or broker to gain unauthorized access or deceive the other party. </br>
+* Spoofing: Attackers might attempt to impersonate our hedge fund or broker to gain unauthorized access or deceive the other party. </br>
-* Tampering with Data: This involves unauthorized modification of data, which could be historical data or live data exchanged between the hedge fund and brokers. </br>
+* Tampering: This involves unauthorized modification of data, which could be historical data or live data exchanged between the hedge fund and brokers, algo can trade horribly wrong. </br>
-* Information Disclosure: The unauthorized exposure of sensitive information, like confidential trading strategies or financial data can harm both the hedge fund and the brokers. </br>
+* Information Disclosure: The unauthorized exposure of sensitive information, like confidential trading strategies or financial data can harm both us and the brokers. </br>
 * Denial of Service: Attackers could disrupt the services or systems used by the hedge fund or brokers, making them unavailable or unreliable. </br>
 * Elevation of Privilege: This threat involves attackers gaining unauthorized access to privileged accounts or systems, potentially leading to unauthorized control or manipulation. </br>

+According to our secret model built by Risk Management team, Trading System Team and Cyber Sec team, the Exptected Loss (EL) for each threat is as follows: </br>
+* Spoofing: EL = 0.005 * 500 000 000 = €250 000 </br>
+* Tampering: EL = 0.03 * 2 000 000 000 = €60 000 000 </br>
+* Information Disclosure EL = 0.001 * 5 000 000 000 = €5 000 000 </br>
+* Denial of Service EL = 0.001 * 4 000 000 000 = 4 000 000 </br>
+* Elevation of Privilege EL = 0.0001 * 10 000 000 000 = 1 000 000 000 </br>

+The threats we focus on are Tampering and Information Disclosure. </br>

+Using COI - Capability, Opportunity, Intent approach, we identify the following threat actors: </br>
+* Capability: </br>
+> Hackers and Cybercriminals: These actors have the technical skills and tools to tamper with data by exploiting vulnerabilities in the hedge fund or broker's systems. </br>
+> Insiders: Disgruntled employees or insiders with knowledge of the systems can potentially tamper with data. </br>
+> Competing Hedge Funds: Rival financial organizations may have the technical capability to tamper with data for competitive advantage. </br>

+* Opportunity:
+> External Attackers: Hackers and cybercriminals may exploit vulnerabilities to tamper with data during transit or while it's at rest. </br>
+> Insiders: Employees with access to data and systems have an opportunity to tamper with data if proper access controls are not in place. </br>

+* Intent: </br>
+> Financial Gain: Threat actors with a motive to manipulate financial data for financial profit fall into this category. </br>
+> Espionage: Competing hedge funds may tamper with data to gain a competitive edge or extract valuable information. </br>
+> Disruption: Individuals or groups with the intent to disrupt operations for financial gain, activism, or revenge may tamper with data to achieve their goals. </br>